Skip to main content

 Website tracking

-To understand the efficacy of your web forms in driving more and good quality leads, start monitoring their performance by analysing the pages you've deployed them on.
+To understand the efficacy of your web forms in driving more good quality leads, start monitoring their performance by analysing the pages you've deployed them on.
 Using Google Analytics (GA4), you can track how many visitors and unique visitors you're getting to the page where your web forms are deployed.
 From there, set up Goals in Google Analytics to see how many conversions you're getting, which should line up with the number of Enquiry Web Form submissions (and resulting Enquiries) you get in the CRM.

 Cross-reference with your ICP